TheSTL/Ipl-data-visualization/README.md

 1. Mobile responsive: With the help of react-vis it was very easy to make responsive by dynamically set width & height of react-vis component.
 2. Optimize loading: By dynamically importing json data parallelly.

+## Data

+Data here is used from [Kaggle](https://www.kaggle.com/harsha547/indian-premier-league-csv-dataset).
+1. Match.csv converted to json
+2. Ball_by_Ball.csv converted to json.

+Then divided the converted json of Ball_by_Ball into small chunks so that they can be imported directly and can increase the page load time.

 ### Demo: